mooltiverse/nyx/docs/_pages/guide/user/01.quick-start/gradle-plugin.md

 As you can see, we are still using the *simple* preset as a baseline, just extending it with new options.
 You can see the [configuration reference]({{ site.baseurl }}{% link _pages/guide/user/03.configuration-reference/index.md %}) to see how powerful the configuration mechanism is but for now let's stay simple.

 You've just been introduced to an extremely powerful feature in Nyx: [templates]({{ site.baseurl }}{% link _pages/guide/user/03.configuration-reference/templates.md %}).
-In this case the `environment.variable` is used to read the value of the `GH_TOKEN` variable at runtime but many others are available.
+In this case the `environmentVariable` is used to read the value of the `GH_TOKEN` variable at runtime but many others are available.
 By using templates your configuration can be dynamic and adaptive.
 {: .notice--success}

 ## Running the tasks